pranav-ashokk/COVID-19-Mortality-Rate-Prediction/README.md

 				- This essentially allows the model to use today's stats to predict tommorow's deaths
 				- I also dropped the 'Total Deaths' (as of that day) column since the two death columns may be linearly dependent

-	    04/30/20 ~ Modified script to create an additional CSV file containing raw data
+	    04/30/20 ~ Modified notebook to create an additional CSV file containing raw data
-				- The script now creates a CSV file before adding the "Total Deaths Tomorrow" column and before feature scaling occurs
+				- The notebook now creates a CSV file before adding the "Total Deaths Tomorrow" column and before feature scaling occurs
-				- This allows me to create more meaningful visualizations of the data in the train/test script with proper scales
+				- This allows me to create more meaningful visualizations of the data in the train/test ntebook with proper scales

 	[4] 04/29/20 ~ Created 'train_test_USA_dataset.pynb'
-				- I created another python notebook script on Jupyter Notebook to visualize the data, split the data, evaluate 4 different models and choose the best model for this situation
+				- I created another Jupyter Notebook (in Python) to visualize the data, split the data, evaluate 4 different models and choose the best model for this situation
 				- This is accomplished by:

 					0) Importing necessary packages/libraries and creating useful functions for convenient use